 At the other end of the spectrum is CTE.
 The committee has no WTO Agreement to implement and struggles with continuing debates on its proper domain.
 Thematic sessions might help to promote learning on the links between trade and the environment but reaching consensus on the theme for a session is arduous.
 A thematic session can represent an agreement by a committee that it will address a topic, which is the part that is hard for CTE.
 Some delegates worry that a discussion of anything related to climate change, for example, is a slippery slope towards consideration of matters best left for UNFCCC.
-And yet thematic sessions can be an important part of a committee's work program when delegates are uncertain how to handle issues.
+And yet thematic sessions can be an important part of a committee's work program when delegates are uncertain how to handle issues, which is why the FAST group has been trying to encourage more thematic-type discussion in the CTE on trade and sustainability issues.